vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 ated in Karnal District on the south side of the Krsnā river 50 miles from Krsna station).
 There are numerous lingas here including the famous Mallikarjuna (in L.I.92.155), one of the twelve Jyotirlingas; many are named in L. I, 92.
 147-166.
 Vide V. 85.
 18-20 (Mahadeva with Uma is there), Vā 77.28, M. 13.
 31 (Devi is called Madhavi here), 181.28 (one of the eight main Sivasthanas), 188,

 79 (one tripura of Banāsura burnt by Rudra fell here).
 P. I. 15.
 68-69 (same story as in M. 188), Agni 113.
 4 (Gauri, assuming the form of Laksmi practised penance here).
 Pargiter (p.
 290 ) does not correctly interpret Ag.; K. II.
 20.35 (Srāddha most efficacious here), II.
 37. 13-14 (religious suicide allowed bere), P. I. 39.
 17, VI.
 20,15 (a great place for yogins and those practising penance).
-It is a Saktakşetra acc. to Bar, S. III.
+It is a Saktakṣetra acc. to Bar, S. III.
 124. The Malati. madhava mentions it several times, Vide E. I. XX. p.
 9, E. I.IV. p.
-193 (Chikkulla plate of Vişnukundin Vikramendravarman ).
+193 (Chikkulla plate of Viṣnukundin Vikramendravarman ).
 In the Nagarjunikonda Inscription F of about 3rd century A, D. edited by Dr. Vogel, Sriparvata is mentioned (E. I. vol. XX p.
 1 at p.
 23); B (a linga in VS) Ag.
 112.4; C (under

 Narmada) Ag.
 113. 3.
 Sripatitirtha--(srāddha here leads to